-Well, of course, I will be very interested to hear anything certain about the fate of Griselda, but Pavis is the town of my birth, and I have no wish to leave it at this time.
+Well, of course, I will be very interested to hear anything certain about the fate of Griselda, but Pavis is the town of my birth, and despite all the troubles I have no wish to leave it at this time.
 So I bid Hilda farewell, and good luck, and say that if she hears any news of Griselda maybe she will send word back some way.

 She inclines her head.
 "I will do that, if I see a way to," she says, and off she goes.
 And from that day on I do not see hair or hide of her, until this day I am speaking of.

-It is clear to me that she does not recognise me when we meet again, in fact she barely glances at me, and this is not so surprising, at that, because of all the years that are passing, and also I am covered in dust and dirt from my travels.
-But although I know I am asking for trouble I cannot resist the urge to call out to her, and so I do.
+It is clear to me that Hilda is not recognising me when we meet again, in fact she barely gives me a glance, and this is not so surprising, at that, because of all the years that are passing, and also I am covered in dust from my travels.
+But although I know it may be asking for trouble I cannot resist the urge to call out to her, and so I do.

-"Hilda," I cry.
-"Do you ever get news of whether Griselda is alive or dead?"
+"Hilda," I cry, "do you ever get news of Griselda?"

-At that she reins in her horse very sharply and turns in my direction, peering at me.
+At this she reins in her horse very sharply and turns in my direction, peering at me.

 "Olaf?" she says.
 "Is that really you?"

-I am pleased that when she takes a look she does know who I am, and I puff out my chest proudly and say, "None other."
+I am pleased that she recognises me, and puff out my chest proudly and say, "None other."

-"Oh my ancestral gods!" she cries, and then she turns to the others, who are stopping a little way behind, and yells, "My lady, you have to come – it is Olaf the Storyteller!"
+"Oh my ancestral gods!" she cries, and then she turns to the others, who are only just behind now, and yells, "My lady, you have to come – it is Olaf the Storyteller!"

-And before I can even realise what this means up comes someone at a fast trot on an even better horse than Hilda's, and I perceive that this is none other than Griselda herself, and I am so overcome by the sight of her, when I am often out of hope that I will ever see her again, that I seem to lose all strength, and everything goes dark, and I feel myself falling.
+And before I can even take this in, up comes someone at a fast trot on an even better horse than Hilda's, and I perceive that this is none other than Griselda herself, and I am so overcome by the sight of her, when I am so often ready to believe that I will never see her again, that I seem to lose all strength, and everything goes dark, and I feel myself falling.

-I take a drink from the flask that she holds out, which contains a drink strong enough to make me cough and splutter, but I finally manage to say, "I am looking for you."
-Seeing her up close, I perceive that her face fills out a bit, and there are lines here and there, especially on her forehead, but to my eyes she is still beautiful, especially because she is grinning at me like she is really pleased to see me, and I find this very cheering.
+I take a drink from the flask that she holds out, which contains something strong enough to make me cough, and I finally manage to say, "I am looking for you."
+Seeing her up close, I perceive that her face fills out a bit, and there are lines here and there, but to my eyes she is still beautiful, especially because she is grinning at me like she is really pleased to see me, which I find most cheering.

 "You'd be surprised," she says, with a little quirk to her mouth, "but go on."

-"Well, you may know that after the Cradle business Pavis starts getting to be no place to be, for a peaceloving guy like me," I say.
+"Well, after the Cradle business Pavis starts getting to be a dangerous place to be, for a peace-loving guy like me," I say.
 "And in the end I go to Adari – "

-"So I understand," she breaks in, "for this scholar who is running me down some years ago meets you in Adari and hears all your stories.
+"So I understand," she breaks in, "for this scholar Carina who is running me down in Boldhome some years ago tells me that she is meeting you in Adari and hearing your stories.
 You must tell me what you think of Adari.
-In fact, let's make a deal: you tell me about people we know back in Pavis, and how you make out in Adari, and I will tell you some of what I am doing in the years since the Cradle, and how I meet up with Hilda again," and here she smiles at Hilda, who is now dismounted from her horse and is standing there with her arms folded, looking impatient.
+In fact, let us make a deal: you tell me about people we know back in Pavis, and how you are making out in Adari, and I will tell you some of what I am doing in the years since the Cradle business, and how I meet up with Hilda again," and here she smiles at Hilda, who is now off her horse and is standing there with arms folded, looking impatient.

 "May I respectfully suggest that we push on to Alone first, my lady?" she says rather sharply.
 "And save storytelling for later?"